Vijay1126/100-days-of-code/log.md

 ### Day 10: April 28, 2020

 **Today's Progress**: Did 4 problems on leetcode.
 **Thoughts:** Thought the Firebase tutorial M suggested found was good.
-Turns out there's some bug in the very first tutorial. can't seem to find anything else.
+Cant get past the first lesson because of some bs bug.
+Can't seem to find any other tutorial for cloud functions.
 Will look harder.